-In the SEO panel, add your three word keyword to the focus keyword text field.
-Once done, you’ll notice the SEO panel highlights this keyword every time is appears in the snippet editor.
+In the SEO panel, add your three-word keyword to the focus keyword text field.
+Once done, you’ll notice the SEO panel highlights this keyword every time it appears in the snippet editor.

-The next thing to look at is the url which is shown in green.
-The SEO plugin automatically generates a url based on your focus keyword, but you may wish to alter it if it includes a Stop Word or doesn’t read well.
-Stop Words are common words such as: of, your, in etc. These are ignored by most search engines to speed up search results, so don’t include them if you can.
+The next thing to look at is the URL which is shown in green.
+The SEO plugin automatically generates a URL based on your focus keyword, but you may wish to alter it if it includes a Stop Word or doesn’t read well.
+Stop Words are common words such as: of, your, etc. These are ignored by most search engines to speed up search results, so don’t include them if you can.

 Images and image alt tags